RalphAS/GenericSchur.jl/docs/src/index.md

 for real and complex element types.
 No specific implementations are currently provided for Hermitian/Symmetric problems.

-Right eigenvectors are available for complex element types, and both right and left for real element types, via `eigvecs(S::GeneralizedSchur)`.
+Right and left eigenvectors are available for generalized problems, via `eigvecs(S::GeneralizedSchur)`.

 ## Reordering